Contemplating today's Gospel

 He began to teach them that the Son of Man must suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed, and rise after three days.
 He spoke this openly.
 Then Peter took him aside and began to rebuke him.
 At this he turned around and, looking at his disciples, rebuked Peter and said, “Get behind me, Satan.
 You are thinking not as God does, but as human beings do.”

 Fr.
-Joan Pere PULIDO i Gutiérrez (Sant Feliu de Llobregat, Spain)Today, with the help of Saint Mark's Gospel, we continue listening to God's word.
-A Gospel with a very clear concern: to discover who this Jesus of Nazareth may be.
-Through his texts, Mark has been offering us other people's reactions to Jesus: the sick ones, the disciples, the scribes and Pharisees.
-And today, He is directly asking us: “But who do you say that I am?”
+Joan Pere PULIDO i Gutiérrez (Sant Feliu de Llobregat, Spain)Today we continue to listen to the Word of God with the help of the Gospel of Saint Mark.
+A Gospel with a very clear concern: to discover who this Jesus of Nazareth is.
+Mark has been offering us, through his texts, the reaction of different characters before Jesus: the sick, the disciples, the scribes and Pharisees.
+Today he asks us directly: "But who do you say that I am?"
 (Mk 8:29).

-Saint Mark, with this text, offers us the right way to contemplate Jesus.
-First, Jesus asks us who do people say He is; and we can answer, with the disciples: John the Baptist or Elijah, in other words an important, good and attractive person.
-Certainly, a good answer, but too far away from Jesus' Truth.
-Then, He goes on asking us: “But who do you say that I am?”
-It is the question of faith, of our personal implication.
-And we shall only find the answer in the experience of silence and praying.
-It is the faith path Peter followed which we should follow also.
+With this text, Saint Mark offers us a good path of contemplation of Jesus.
+First, Jesus asks us what people say He is; and we can answer, like the disciples: John the Baptist, Elijah, an important, good, attractive character.
+A good answer, no doubt, but still far from the Truth of Jesus.
+He asks us: “But who do you say that I am?”
+(Mk 8:29).
+It is the question of faith, of personal involvement.
+We only find the answer in the experience of silence and prayer.
+It is the path of faith that Peter follows, and the one that we must also follow.

-Brothers and sisters in Christ let us come to know through prayer the liberating presence of God's love, which is present in our life.
-He keeps on making alliances with us with clear signs of his presence, as that rainbow appearing through the clouds promised Noah.
+Brothers and sisters, let us experience through our prayer the liberating presence of God's love present in our lives.
+He continues to make a covenant with us with clear signs of his presence, like that bow in the clouds promised to Noah.

 Thoughts on Today's Gospel